 S – Stop and Assess

 The first step is to pause and acknowledge the situation.
-That's why this means recognizing that a problem exists and resisting the urge to act immediately.
+Which means this means recognizing that a problem exists and resisting the urge to act immediately.
 By stopping, individuals create mental space to observe their thoughts and emotions without judgment.
 This is particularly important in high-stress environments where impulsive reactions can lead to poor decisions.

-As an example, a student facing a difficult exam question might feel panic rising.
+To give you an idea, a student facing a difficult exam question might feel panic rising.
 The Stop step encourages them to take a breath, identify their feelings, and recognize that the challenge is temporary.

 H – Hone in on the Problem

 Next, the user must narrow down the specific issue.
-This could involve asking questions like: *What is the root cause?
-Vague feelings like "I'm overwhelmed" are unhelpful; the goal is to pinpoint exactly what needs attention.
+Day to day, vague feelings like "I'm overwhelmed" are unhelpful; the goal is to pinpoint exactly what needs attention.
+Even so, this could involve asking questions like: *What is the root cause?
 What is within my control?
 What am I trying to achieve?

 In a classroom setting, a teacher might use this step to help students identify the core concept behind a confusing math problem rather than getting stuck on irrelevant details.